-Niloufar Gharavi – Lead Designer, Tours Coordinator (AHO/ Change by Design)
+Niloufar Gharavi – Designer, Tours Coordinator and Hotspot support (AHO/ Change by Design)

 Karen Langvik – Social Media Manager (EASA AAN/ UiO)

-Melina Hozhabri – Hotspot Coordinator, Design Support (AHO/ Change by Design)
+Melina Hozhabri – Designer, Webmaster and Hotspot Coordinator (AHO/ Change by Design)

 Verónica Reyero – Operational Support (Antropología 2.0/ EASA AAN)